Core-halo instability in dynamical systems: Abstract

 \section{Abstract}

-This paper proves an instability theorem for dynamical systems.
-As one adds interactions between subystems in a complex system, structured or random, a threshold of connectivity is reached beyond which the overall dynamics inevitably goes unstable.
+This paper proves a set of instability theorems for dynamical systems.
+As interactions are added between subystems in a complex system, structured or random, a threshold of connectivity is reached beyond which the overall dynamics inevitably either becomes highly oscillatory, unstable, or both.
 The threshold occurs at the point at which flows and interactions between subsystems (`surface' effects) overwhelm internal stabilizing dynamics (`volume' effects).
-The theorem is used to identify instability thresholds in systems that possess a core-halo or core-periphery structure, including the gravo-thermal catastrophe -- i.e., star collapse and explosion -- and the interbank payment network.
+The theorems are used to identify oscillagion/instability thresholds in systems that possess a core-halo or core-periphery structure, including the gravo-thermal catastrophe -- i.e., star collapse and explosion -- and the interbank payment network.
 In the core-halo model, the same dynamical instability underlies both gravitational and financial collapse.

 A wide variety of work addresses the stability of dynamical systems made up of networks of interacting subsystems [1-5].
 A key ingredient of stability is network connectivity [5].
 One of the best-known results in this field is May's theorem that differential equations described by random networks undergo a transition from stable to unstable behavior at a critical value of their connectivity [4].
 As May himself noted [4], networks that occur in nature are rarely random: they typically possess complex structures related to their function [5].
-This paper proves an instability theorem for dynamical systems described by structured, non-random networks and applies that theorem to dynamical systems that possess a dense core surrounded by a diffuse halo (the term used in astrophysics and elementary particle physics [6-8]) or periphery (the term used in economics and social sciences [9-12]).
-Two such systems are the interbank transfer network [9-10], and the network of gravitational interactions within a star [6-7].
-As interactions are added between core and halo, the overall system inevitably goes unstable.
+In non-random networks, for example, realistic models of food webs [6], adding connections may either stabilize or destabilize the network.
+This paper prove a sequence of instability theorems for dynamical systems described by structured, non-random networks and applies that theorem to dynamical systems that possess a dense core surrounded by a diffuse halo (the term used in astrophysics and elementary particle physics [7-9]) or periphery (the term used in economics and social sciences [10-13]).
+Two such systems are the interbank transfer network [10-11], and the network of gravitational interactions within a star [7-8].
+As interactions are added between core and halo, the overall system either undergoes increasingly underdamped oscillations, or goes unstable, or both.